tfarirayi1/tgf/README.md

 ### _project----project-zero-main
 #### [react](https://reactjs.org 'react homepage') web application boilerplate
 ### _philosophy
-#### a web application consists of resources
+#### a web application consists of endpoints
-  * resources are found at a location using their address/endpoint.
+  * an endpoint provides a set of resources
 #### a react component has properties
-  * a property determines what is rendered by a component.
+  * the properties can determine what the component looks like.
 #### a react component has working memory, which holds for each property a 'working value'
-  * all properties must be loaded into working memory with their default working values or saved ones.
+  * properties can loaded into working memory with their historical working values or default ones.
-  * manipulate the component by modifying the working values of its properties.
+  * a component is manipulated by changing the working values of its properties.
 ### _packages
 #### react
   * component based javascript framework.